Pranjal-Patil-Pers/Solar-Flare-Image-Generation-with-VQ-GAN-SwinIR-and-CLIP/README.md

 # Solar Flare Image Generation with VQ-GAN, SwinIR Super Resolution, and CLIP Extension

-Course project for CSC 8851 (Fall 2025), Georgia State University.
+CSC 8851 Deep Learning project (Fall 2025), Georgia State University.

 This repository contains code and notebooks for generating and analyzing solar flare magnetograms using VQ-GAN, SwinIR based super resolution, and a CLIP